nklsla/KubeNest/setup/setup_registry.md

 From `service` manifest: Use port fomr the `port` or `targetPort`.
 ### Expose outside of cluster
 From `service` manifest: Use port from the `ǹodePort` setting.

+## Usage of registry
+Explain how to push & pull from outside machine